shuidi-fed/vapperjs.org/docs/using-plugin.md

 `@vapper/plugin-cookie` is internally dependent on [jshttp/cookie](https://github.com/jshttp/cookie).
 :::

-The plugin extends the runtime of the `Vapper` application and provides the ability to manipulate `cookies` in isomorphism.
-It adds the `vm.$cookie` property to the component instance to manipulate `cookie` , which can be used both on the server and on the client.
+The plugin extends the runtime of the `Vapper` application and adds the `$cookie` property to the [context](/entry.html#context) object for isomorphic manipulation of `cookies`, which can be used both on the server and on the client.

 #### Installation